BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R_Solution.rst

 .. math::
     \hat{\beta} = (X^TX)^{-1}X^Ty.

-Here, :math:`X` is and :math:`N\times P` matrix of variables, and :math:`y` can be a vector of outcome variables, in this case gene expression values for specific gene. :math:`X^T` denotes that a given matrix is transposed and :math:`()^{-1}` denotes taking the inverse of the items in the parathesis.
+Here, :math:`X` is and :math:`N+1\times P` design matrix of variables, and :math:`y` can be a vector of outcome variables, in this case gene expression values for specific gene. :math:`X^T` denotes that a given matrix is transposed and :math:`()^{-1}` denotes taking the inverse of the items in the parathesis.

 .. code:: R
     X <- model.matrix(~ group, data = genedata)
     print(X)

 The three basic matrix operations functions in R are:

 1.  `t()`: Transpose matrix input.
 2.  `solve()`: Take the inverse of matrix input.
 3.  `%*%`: Multiply matrices on the left and right.